YanehCheck/DesdemonaToolkit/README.md

 Desdemona Toolkit is a free and open-source desktop application for exploring and managing your Fortnite account and items without the need to share your credentials.

+### ⚠️I am sad to say that Desdemona Toolkit is currently really outdated (e.g., missing new series, new item types), although some features are still usable.
+This is due to my personal lack of time for hobby development.
+The application will be updated and development resumed around 2025-07-xx.
+I have really interesting and exciting features in the works!⚠️

 ## Features

 ⭐ **Browse & Share**: Browse every skin, emote, and cosmetic you've unlocked, with all unlockable styles included.
 Share your items as an image or export it to Fortnite.GG.